Cannabis Administration and Opportunity Act: 117th Congress

-The bill was introduced in the United States Senate on July 21, 2022.
-In addition to decriminalizing cannabis at the federal level, the bil would expunge federal cannabis-related criminal records.
+The bill was introduced in the United States Senate on July 21, 2022 as S.4591.
+In addition to decriminalizing cannabis at the federal level, the bill would expunge federal cannabis-related criminal records.
 It would add new funding for law enforcement to go after illegal marijuana operations.

+118th Congress

+In a Dear Colleague letter, Senate Majority Leader Chuck Schumer and others announced plans to reintroduce the Cannabis Administration and Opportunity Act before April 20, 2024.
+Schumer announced the introduction of the bill on May 1, 2024, and it was enrolled as S.4226 that day.

 Reception and analysis

 The bill was called by ABC News in 2021 "the first time in history [senators from a major party] introduced a bill to decriminalize marijuana at the federal level and remove cannabis from the federal list of controlled substances" and end federal prohibition.

 The New York Times wrote that the bill was unlikely to become law, but was significant because "[t]he suggestion that the Senate's top leader and the chairman of the powerful Finance Committee would sponsor major decriminalization legislation would have been fantastical in the not-too-distant past".

 The Associated Press wrote that the support of the Senate Majority Leader for ending prohibition "underscor[es] how a once-fringe idea is increasingly mainstream".